vinifen/prism-studio/README.md

 ## 🖼️ Screen Prototypes

-The complete UI/UX design and interactive prototypes for Prism Studio have been created using Figma.
-The design includes all major user flows, from browsing products to completing purchases, as well as admin interfaces for managing the platform.
+I've created some basic prototypes for Prism Studio using Figma.
+These include the main screens and user flows for the core features of the app.

 **🎨 [View Interactive Prototypes on Figma](https://www.figma.com/design/cYCcxlyUv4ehb6Ceu7HizX/Prism-Studio?node-id=0-1&t=a3W722V6ZGykatyB-1)**